-Microbial Results Highest # Positive in a Month Total # Positive MCL MCLG Violation Possible Source of Contamination Total Coliform 1 1 1 0 No Naturally present in the environment E. Coli 0 0 0 No Human and animal fecal waste THE RESIDENCE OF CHARACTERS AND ADDRESS OF THE PROPERTY OF THE
+Microbial Results Highest # Positive in a Month MCL MCLG Violation Possible Source of Contamination Total Coliform Bacteria 0 1 0 No Naturally present in the environment E. coli 0 0 No Human and animal fecal waste

-Compliance with Fecal Coliform / E. Coli MCL is determined upon additional repeat testing.
+^{}Compliance with the Fecal Coliform / E. coli MCL is determined upon additional testing.

-Total Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
+Coliform are bacteria that are naturally present in the environment and are used to indicate that other, potentially harmful bacteria may be present.

 Lead & Copper Date(s) Collected 90 th Percentile of Sample Action Level MCLG # of Sites sampled # of Sites Above Action Level Exceeds Action Level?
-Possible Source of Contamination Lead (ppb) 2018 6 15 0 5 0 No Corrosion of household plumbing systems Copper (ppm) 1.49 1.3 1.3 2 Yes Corrosion of household plumbing systems
+Possible Source of Contamination Lead (ppb) 2017 0 15 0 5 0 No Corrosion of household plumbing systems Copper (ppm) 0.11 1.3 1.3 No Corrosion of household plumbing systems